Magnetization Curve of CT

 1. Non-saturated Zone

-In the non-saturated zone of the magnetizing curve, the CT consumes a very low magnetizing current and the secondary current is almost linear to the primary current.
-The ratio error is minimum in this zone and the current transformer used for measuring the electrical parameters like ampere, power, energy must be operated in this zone.
+In the non-saturated zone of the magnetizing CT curve, the CT consumes a very low magnetizing current, and the secondary current is almost linear to the primary current.
+The ratio error is minimum in this zone, and the current transformer used for measuring the electrical parameters like ampere, power, and energy must be operated in this zone.
 The metering class CT operates in this region.
-The class of the current transformer for the metering class is 0.1s,0.2s,0.5s & 1.0s.
+The current transformer class for the metering CT is 0.1s,0.2s,0.5s & 1.0s.

 2. Intermediate Zone

-In the intermediate Zone magnetizing current increases with an increase in primary current, and the secondary current is not proportional to the primary current; Non-linearity increases as the primary current is increased.
+In the intermediate Zone, the magnetizing current increases with an increase in the primary current, and the secondary current is not proportional to the primary current.
+Non-linearity increases as the primary current increases.

 The protection class current transformer is operated in this zone.
-During a fault, the magnitude of the primary current is in the order of kilo-amperes and it is expected that CT must not get saturated at the time of sensing the fault current else the protection system would not work.
+During a fault, the magnitude of the primary current is in the order of kilo-amperes, and it is expected that CT will not get saturated when sensing the fault current, or else the protection system will not work.

 3. Saturated Zone

-The curve becomes virtually horizontal because of the increase of magnetizing current drastically, and the error in transformation ratio is high, the secondary current is distorted by saturation.
-If the current transformer operates in this zone; no protection of the electrical network can be ensured.
+The CT magnetization curve becomes virtually horizontal because of the drastic increase in magnetizing current, and the error in transformation ratio is high; the secondary current is distorted by saturation.
+No electrical network protection can be ensured if the current transformer is operated in this zone.

 2 thoughts on “Magnetization Curve of CT”